Don't Be Cruel (album): Development

 Brown changed producers for this album, and worked extensively with hit-making songwriting and production duo Babyface and L.A.
 Reid.
 Alex Henderson of AllMusic writes:

 Singles

 All five singles released from the album reached the top 10 of the Billboard Hot 100.
 "Don't Be Cruel" was released as the lead single.
 The second single, "My Prerogative", earned Brown his first number one on the Billboard Hot 100.
-"My Prerogative" was also the second-biggest single of 1989, finishing at number two on the Year-End Billboard Hot 100 Singles of 1989.
+"My Prerogative" also reached number two on the Year-End Billboard Hot 100 Singles of 1989.
 Three of the singles also reached number one on Billboard's Hot R&B Songs chart.

 All singles except "Roni" were certified Gold by the RIAA.

 Commercial performance

 Don't Be Cruel debuted at number 74 on the Billboard 200 on July 23, 1988.
 It wasn't until six months later that the album reached number one, starting a six-week non-consecutive run at number one, from January 21, 1989 – February 4, 1989 and February 18, 1989 – March 4, 1989.
 Its reign at number one was interrupted for one week by Guns N' Roses' Appetite for Destruction.

 The album also spent a total of 11 non-consecutive weeks atop the Billboard R&B/Hip-Hop Albums chart over the course of 1988 and 1989.
 It spent an eight-week non-consecutive run at number one from September–November 1988, and then returned to number one four months later in March 1989.

 Don't Be Cruel was the best-selling album of 1989 in the United States, and finished number one on the Billboard Year-End album chart.
 Eventually the album sold 12 million copies worldwide in less than a decade.